 Data from The Institute for College Access and Success shows that the number of students who graduate with at least $40,000 in student loans increased nine-fold between 1996 and 2008.

 Sally Raskoff at Everyday Sociologyoffers some explanations for the data: (1) College has been getting more expensive; among other reasons, states cut education budgets.
 (2) For-profit colleges have also become a larger proportion of all colleges and students in these colleges are more likely to take out loans.
 (3) Given a bad economy, students are less likely to have jobs while in school.
 Other explanations?
-Stories?Lisa Wade is a professor of sociology at Occidental College.
+Stories?Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.